 More than 800 diamonds in a flower bouquet

 This brooch made in the shape of a flower bouquet is an order from Tsarina Elisabeth of Russia to the most important jeweler in St.Petersburg, Mr. Jérémie Pauzié.
 He is famous under the nobility and other rich people in Russia.
-He uses hundreds of diamonds and colored gemstones, and even fabric to make this beauty.
+He uses hundreds of diamonds and colored gemstones, and even fabric to make this beautiful flower bouquet.

 It is made of 400 brilliant-cut diamonds that form the hearts of the flowers and the leaves.
 More than 450 rose-cut diamonds are set around colorful gemstones, to let them shine more.
 Those gemstones are sapphires, garnets, rubies, chrysolites, emeralds, and topaz.
-They form the accents of the flowers and leaves.
+They form the accents of the flowers and leaves of this flower bouquet.

 Gemstone insect on the gemstone flower brooch